Artist Roy McLendon Jr., Living the Legacy

 “Once Beanie sent someone to my father to do a commission that Beanie couldn’t get to.
 For Beanie color was not a problem.
 He hung out in Jamaica whenever he could.
 He was a friend."

 Roy McLendon Jr. has a gallery “Highwayman Art, Another Perspective,” in Vero Beach, Florida.
 His wife Carla is the director and also manages the website where he tells his own story very well.
-Their home and gallery is not far from Gifford, where Roy Jr was raised.
-His parents Roy Sr. and Annie B. McLendon were migrant farm workers, and had travelled north to work in New Jersey when Roy Jr. was born.
+Their home and gallery are not far from Gifford, where Roy Jr was raised.
+His parents Roy Sr. and Annie B. McLendon were migrant farmworkers and had traveled north to work in New Jersey when Roy Jr. was born.
 They returned home to Gifford, Florida where their neighbor, Harry Newton was already painting, and Roy Jr.’s father seriously began his art career.

 “What makes a “Highwayman,” said Roy Jr. “is that they painted between 1950 and 1980; they painted on Upson board or Masonite; they used crown molding for a frame, their business was in their home, they were African-American and they sold their paintings themselves.”